 The city of Denver is extremely accommodating to cyclists, providing a Bicycling in Denver guide on the city’s official website.
 The guide includes information on bike paths and ensures that the RTD offers bike and ride services with their bus routes.

-This infrastructure has caused a strong cyclist community to rise up throughout the city through organizations like Bicycle Colorado.
+This infrastructure created a strong cyclist community throughout the city via organizations like Bicycle Colorado.
 The city is so passionate about two-wheeled transportation that it even has its own Bicycle Cafe.